WHEREAS there has been a proliferation of crime in rural Alberta over the past several years; and

 The Action Plan was supported by a $10 million investment from the Government of Alberta.

 RMA also forwarded this resolution to the Federation of Canadian Municipalities (FCM) as per the second operative clause.
-FCM reviewed the resolution and indicated that because its focus is on rural areas only, they would be unable to commit to integrating into the justice-related advocacy efforts.
+FCM reviewed the resolution and categorized it as “issues not within municipal and/or federal jurisdiction,” meaning it is not within the scope of FCM’s mandate, mainly because a request to advocate for “sentencing reforms in a way that gets repeat offenders off the street for longer periods of time” is not a specific municipal issue, although it would indirectly support municipalities by helping to address rural crime.
 RMA is disappointed with this response but will continue to work with FCM to share the rural Alberta perspective on issues related to crime and justice.

-RMA assigns this resolution a status of Accepted in Part, and will continue to advocate on this issue at the provincial level and to the FCM.f
+RMA assigns this resolution a status of Accepted in Part, and will continue to advocate on this issue at the provincial level and to the FCM.